soundpress/RulesOfNYC/docs/c08/index.rst

    (2) the registration of a wholesale seafood business or seafood delivery business or

    (3) a Class A or Class B photo identification card.
-Notice shall be provided in accordance with the provisions of section 12-25 of this subchapter.
-Hearings shall be afforded in accordance with the provisions of section 12-26 of this subchapter.
+Notice shall be provided in accordance with the provisions of 17 RCNY § 12-25.
+Hearings shall be afforded in accordance with the provisions of 17 RCNY § 12-26.

 (c) Revocation or suspension of a license or registration, the discontinuance of business operations in the market area by a licensee or registrant, or denial of an application for a license or registration shall require the immediate surrender to the market manager of all photo identification cards issued to the principals, employees and/or agents of the licensee or registrant.
 Violation of the provisions of this subdivision may result in the imposition of the sanctions and penalties provided in sections 22-215 and 22-219 of the Code.